 No historical resources were identified within the Project area either during the record searches or during the archaeological survey that will be directly impacted by the Project.
 The Project will not have a direct impact on or alter any of the IID's irrigation features within the Project area.
-However, if the Project plans should change to impact the Fern Side Main or the Fig Drain, then it is recommended that those features be evaluated to the CRHR and for significance under CEQA.

-Construction monitoring of all ground disturbance by a qualified archaeologist and a Native American monitor is required under mitigation measures CUL-1d and CUL-3 of the MMRP for the Final Programmatic Environmental Impact Report for the Imperial County Renewable Energy and
+Construction monitoring of all ground disturbance by a qualified archaeologist and a Native American monitor is required under mitigation measures CUL-1d and CUL-3 of the MMRP for the Final

-Transmission Element Update, Imperial County, California.
+Programmatic Environmental Impact Report for the Imperial County Renewable Energy and Transmission Element Update, Imperial County, California.
 Construction monitoring by a qualified archaeologist of all ground disturbance is also recommended due to the presence of numerous prehistoric cultural resources within the 1-mi. record search radius surrounding the Project and the minimal ground surface visibility because of agricultural uses of the Project area.